vectorvitalityfit/DeepSeek-R1-Algo-Implementations/README.md

 pi_theta is the current policy and pi_ref is the reference policy, o is the output and q is the input.

+## Conclusion

+This README has presented key advancements in reinforcement learning and reasoning models, focusing on GRPO’s innovative approach of estimating baseline rewards via group-relative comparisons without a separate critic network, enabling efficient scaling for large language models.
+We discussed knowledge distillation techniques that use soft labels and temperature scaling to transfer knowledge from complex teacher models to smaller, faster student models, maintaining accuracy while improving efficiency.
+Robust evaluation metrics such as Pass@1, Majority Voting, and Pass@k were introduced to reliably assess reasoning models that produce varied multiple responses, addressing output variability.
+Additionally, the use of KL divergence in RLHF and GRPO’s per-sample KL divergence estimator were explained as methods to ensure stable policy updates while remaining computationally feasible.
+These combined insights provide a comprehensive framework for effectively developing, evaluating, and optimizing advanced reasoning-capable models, supporting scalable and reliable AI solutions.

 ## References

 1. Schulman, J., Wolski, F., Dhariwal, P., Radford, A., & Klimov, O. (2017).
 Proximal Policy Optimization Algorithms. *arXiv preprint arXiv:1707.06347*. [https://arxiv.org/abs/1707.06347](https://arxiv.org/abs/1707.06347)